GabrielFlores8227/GabrielFlores8227/README.md

 ## 🚀 About 🚀

-Full-Stack Developer and Linux Administrator, skilled in building robust web applications.
-Currently pursuing a degree in Analysis and Systems Development.
-Proficient in both back-end development and Linux server management, with expertise in database administration.
-Committed to delivering efficient, secure, and high-performing solutions.
-Always eager to learn and stay updated with the latest technologies.
+Full-Stack Developer and Cloud Architect with a strong foundation in Analysis and Systems Development.
+Proficient in designing and deploying robust web applications on cloud platforms.
+Skilled in both front-end and back-end development, with expertise in Linux server management, database administration, and cloud architecture.

 ## 🛠️ Main Tools 🛠️